Actavis: Forest Laboratories acquisition

 On July 1, 2014, Actavis announced that it had completed its acquisition of Forest Laboratories (who previously acquired, Furiex Pharmaceuticals Inc and Aptalis Pharma) in a cash and equity transaction valued at approximately $25 billion.
 Following the acquisition, the company restructured its executive leadership, with Paul Bisaro being named Executive Chairman, and Brent Saunders being appointed CEO and President of the combined organization.

 Allergan Inc acquisition and Actavis PLC name change

 In November 2014, Actavis PLC announced its intention to acquire Allergan Inc, the manufacturer of Botox.
 Completion of the deal would increase its market capitalization to $147 billion.
 On March 17, 2015, Actavis PLC completed the acquisition of Allergan Inc in a cash and equity transaction valued at approximately $70.5 billion.
 The combination created a $23 billion diversified global pharmaceutical company with commercial reach across 100 countries.
 In June 2015, Actavis PLC officially changed its name to Allergan PLC.

-United Kingdom price fixing controversy

-In December 2016, the company was accused of breaking competition law by “charging excessive and unfair prices” by the Competition and Markets Authority.
-It was alleged that the company had increased the price of hydrocortisone tablets by more than 12,000% over the course of eight years.
-It sold about 943,000 packets of the tablets to the National Health Service in 2015.
-10 mg hydrocortisone tablets which were sold for 79p in April 2008 were £88 per pack by March 2016.
-20 mg hydrocortisone tablets in March 2008 were sold for £1.07 but £102.74 in 2016.
-From 2008 to 2015, NHS expenditure on the drug rose from £522,000 to £70 million.

 Locations and facilities

 Global headquarters

-The company's global headquarters are located in Dublin, Ireland and administrative headquarters are located in Parsippany, New Jersey, US.
+The company's global headquarters are located in Dublin, Ireland, and administrative headquarters are located in Parsippany, New Jersey, US.